satogako/list-of-links/README.md

 I used [GitHub issues](https://github.com/satogako/list-of-links/issues) for the product backlog containing the user stories.

 CRUD functionality:
-- All Categories - displays a list of resources and their approved comments
+- All Resources - displays a list of resources and their approved comments
-- Categories - shows resource details and its verified comments
+- Categories - allows the user to filter resources by a certain category
 - Approve comments - displays comments that need approval and allows the administrator to approve or delete them.
 - resource_details.htm - shows details of the resource and its confirmed comments and also allows the registered user to send comments.
 - class ResourseAdmirers - handles liking and disliking resources.